 Friendly fraud is painful — and common.
 A recent study examining the past three years found that online retailers experienced wrongful chargebacks 50 percent more often than they did chargebacks that were in response to criminal activity.
 This is a costly problem for merchants that often struggle to furnish the evidence needed to successfully dispute the claims and for FIs that must spend time and money investigating charges that never should have been placed.

 FIs that help dispel customers’ confusions over their billing statements can help reduce friendly fraud.
-Consumers are likely to file chargebacks if they do not realize family members made the purchases or if they fail to recognize the billers’ name, for example.
-A recent survey found that many consumers would like to be able to see more details — such as receipt images — when viewing their purchasing histories online, which could help them identify and confirm the transactions.
+Consumers are likely to file chargebacks if they do not realize family members made the purchases or if they fail to recognize the billers’ name, for

 Some FIs are also using artificial intelligence (AI) solutions to help them gather and analyze data to assess the legitimacy of chargeback claims.
 Leveraging these kinds of advanced tools can help FIs more quickly get the information needed to come to conclusions and also save their staff time.